-- Performance measures and targets. - Evaluation of whether the transportation system is meeting those targets. - Scenario analyses on transportation system conditions and performance. - An evaluation of regional land use, development, housing, and employment goals and plans. - Projected demand for transportation services over 20 years. - Recommended policies, strategies, and projects. - Cost estimates and reasonably available financial sources for operation, maintenance, and capital investments. - Ways to preserve facilities and efficiently use the existing system.
+- An assessment of current transportation issues and future considerations - Performance measures and targets. - Evaluation of whether the transportation system is meeting those targets. - Scenario analyses on transportation system conditions and performance. - An evaluation of regional land use, development, housing, and employment goals and plans. - Projected demand for transportation services over 20 years. - Recommended policies, strategies, and projects. - Cost estimates and reasonably available financial sources for operation, maintenance, and capital investments. - Ways to preserve facilities and efficiently use the existing system.